did-app/www/faq/index.md

 A link containing a single use code is generated and emailed to the user.
 As only the owner of the email address can receive the link only they can access the account.

-### Where are the private keys for my device stored.
+### Where are the private keys for my device stored?

-Key pairs are generated and stored by the browser.
+Key pairs are generated and stored by your browser.

 From within the browser it is not possible to access the private key, only a reference to a private key.
-Private key references are stored in [indexeddb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB), To see all the key references stored select the storage tab in web developer tools.
+Private key references are stored in [indexeddb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB), To see all the key references stored, select the storage tab in web developer tools.

 Where in your computers filesystem the browser stores depends on both the browser and the operating system you are using.
 For example Firefox stores data in a `storage` directory located under `profile`.
 Full details are explained [here](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria#Where_is_the_data_stored)